what does this thing do?

 how many are you making?

-our initial estimate is 100 units. if demand merits we will follow quickly with another production cycle.
+our initial batch is 100 units. if demand merits we will follow with another production cycle.

 how does shipping work?